 The Oklahoma attorney general and well-known climate change sceptic will be leading the federal agency tasked with protecting the environment.

-Mr Pruitt's appointment comes as he leads a 28-state efforts to halt President Obama's Clean Power Plan, an effort to limit emissions from coal-fired plants; a plan that the EPA has been in charge of enforcing.
+Mr Pruitt's appointment came as he led a 28-state effort to halt President Obama's Clean Power Plan, which aimed to limit emissions from coal-fired plants; a plan that the EPA has been in charge of enforcing.

-Mr Pruitt has called the EPA's work "unlawful and overreaching" and he has expressed doubt about the scientific evidence showing that humans' activity is causing the planet's temperature to warm.
+Mr Pruitt has called the EPA's work "unlawful and overreaching" and he has expressed doubt about the scientific evidence showing that human activity is causing the planet's temperature to warm.

 "That debate is far from settled," Mr Pruitt said about climate change.

 "Scientists continue to disagree about the degree and extent of global warming and its connection to the actions of mankind," he told an audience in May 2016, but he told his confirmation hearing he did not believe climate change was a hoax.

 Environmental groups expressed alarm at Mr Pruitt's appointment.